Using a range bar chart and visualizing a project schedule (Gantt like chart)

 Range Bar axis settings

-For this chart, check the Skip Missing Data under Bottom Axis (Bottom Axis 1) -> Axis -> Intervals in order to show only the dates available in the series.
+For this chart example, the Skip Missing Data option is selected under Bottom Axis 1 > Intervals in order to show only the dates available in the series.

 3.3.
 Indicating task dependencies

 There are multiple ways to indicate dependencies among tasks.
-A suitable option is to make use of states and creating state styles to indicate dependencies.
-There must be at least one measure in the metric set to be able to create states.
-The table is updated accordingly:
+One option is to make use of states and creating state styles to indicate dependencies.

 Task dependency table